palidintheonly/MonkeyBytes-API/README.md

 ## ⚔️ Available Routes

-- **`/`** - An overview of the server's status and the latest proclamations.
+- **`/`** - The grand gateway to the kingdom, where noble lords and ladies may learn of the API’s purpose and its latest proclamations.
-- **`/testing`** - A pathway that bestows upon thee random tales accompanied by images from the loyal hounds of distant lands.
+- **`/testing`** - A pathway of great intrigue, bestowing upon thee random tales of hounds from distant lands, along with images of these loyal creatures.

 ## ⏳ Server Status